saidvandeklundert/saidvandeklundert.github.io/_posts/2020-12-24-python-functions-in-jinja.md

 Jinja is a templating engine for the Python programming language.
 It is not a programming language.
 Jinja comes with its own syntax, control structures, expressions and it allows you to do some pretty complicated things.

-That does not mean it is a good idea.

 {:refdef: style="text-align: center;"}
 ![Jinja logo](/img/jinja_logo.png "Jinja logo")
 {: refdef}